SPANDigital/presidium/content/_key-concepts/02-supporting-learning-objectives.md

 ## Recipes

-Present a set of clear steps to explain how todo something useful or unusual with your product or service.
+Present a set of clear steps that explain how to do something useful or unusual with your product or service.

 ## Glossary